Formulation and analysis

 Conversely, committing to something in writing will make the clinician (or the clinical team) more careful and thoughtful.
 For example, the clinician may double-check the quality of a crucial piece of important information or ensure that information from all domains of the biopsychosocial model has been considered.

-When reviewing rehabilitation records, one significant difficulty is knowing what the situation was.
-The nature of the goals gives clues – if a goal is to walk further, it implies that the patient is walking – and incidental comments may provide other clues, but base facts are often not recorded.
-The reason is simple.
-Everyone involved at the time knows the situation and considers it unnecessary to record this information.
+One significant difficulty when reviewing rehabilitation records is knowing the situation.
+The nature of the goals gives clues—if a goal is to walk further, it implies that the patient is walking—and incidental comments may provide other clues, but base facts are often not recorded.
+The reason is simple: Everyone involved at the time knows the situation and considers it unnecessary to record this information.

-Another area for improvement is understanding why someone undertook specific actions or set certain goals while other activities or plans are not mentioned.
-There is rarely any explicit justification for interventions, even interventions that carry significant risk or use substantial resources.
+Another area for improvement is understanding why someone took specific actions or set certain goals while omitting other activities or plans.
+Interventions, even those that carry significant risk or use substantial resources, are rarely explicitly justified.
+This is crucial when asked to investigate an incident, and helpful when reviewing a patient one year later.

 Most patients have long-term problems, and over a few months, many changes in team composition will often occur.
-Responsibility will pass not only from person to person but also from team to team and organisation to organisation.
+Responsibility will pass from person to person, from team to team, and from organisation to organisation.
 A well-written formulation will reduce the risk of harm to the patient and make it more likely that a consistent approach is taken across settings and over time.

 When patients and families have a situation explained, they usually forget most of it and misinterpret the remainder.
 That is entirely normal.
-Furthermore, clinicians giving information tend to err on the side of optimism or omission, needing to be more straightforward.
-Probably mistakenly, clinicians feel that patients do not want to have the whole truth.
+Furthermore, clinicians giving information tend to be over-optimistic and leave out negative information.
+Probably mistakenly, clinicians feel patients do not want the whole truth.

-Thirdly, sometimes the patient or family will point out errors in the formulation, perhaps disclosing new information or reminding the clinical team about the information given.
+Thirdly, sometimes, the patient or family will point out errors in the formulation, perhaps disclosing new information or reminding the clinical team about the information given.
+I have shared all letters written about patients with them since about 1995 with no significant problems.
+Patients or families have noticed many minor and a few significant errors and added new information.
+This benefits the patient and ensures I am careful.

-The format of the formulation is a matter for the team to decide.
-Nonetheless, it is unlikely to be helpful if it is just a table, it will be much less helpful if it uses jargon or abbreviations, and if it is handwritten, it may not be legible.
+The formulation format is a matter for the team to decide.
+Nonetheless, it is unlikely to be helpful if it is just a table, uses jargon or abbreviations, or is handwritten and less legible.

 Conclusion

-Sound rehabilitation plans depend totally on a complete understanding of the situation; the term used here is a formulation.
+Sound rehabilitation plans depend on a complete understanding of the situation; the term used here is a formulation.
 This formulation, in turn, depends upon an appropriate assessment and data-collection process.
-A consistent way to develop a formulation and then present and record the formulation will improve the quality of rehabilitation.
+Consistently developing a formulation and then presenting and recording it will improve the quality of rehabilitation.